pemcg/manageiq-automation-howto-guide/chapter15/naming.md

 ```

-We can start to assemble the rules that the VM Naming methods use to determine names...
+We can start to assemble the rules that the VM Naming methods use to determine names.

 #### Provisioning a Single Server